 Sen2cor will use the L1C user product identifier for generating a subsequent L2A product.
-For this purpose, the L1C source directory must start with an identifier like 'S2A\????\???L1C\' which is the standard, if you download a L1C user product from the Sentinel 2 data hub.
-The generated product will get the identifier 'S2A\????\???L2A\', everything else will be inherited from the L1C source.
+For this purpose, the L1C source directory must start with an identifier like 'S2A???????L1C' which is the standard, if you download a L1C user product from the Sentinel 2 data hub.
+The generated product will get the identifier 'S2A???????L2A', everything else will be inherited from the L1C source.

-The output directory for the L2A data can be configured in the L2A\GIPP.xml configuration file.
+The output directory for the L2A data can be configured in the L2A_GIPP.xml configuration file.
 Here, the user can specify the target directory where the L2A user product will be created.
-By default, the processor will create it in the same directory where the L1C user product is created, but replacing "L1C\" with "L2A\".
+By default, the processor will create it in the same directory where the L1C user product is created, but replacing "L1C" with "L2A".

 --resolution is the target resolution for the product to be processed.
 See section 2.4.1 for details.
-If resolution is omitted, all resolutions will be generated.
+If resolution is omitted, the product will be processed with the lowest resolution, which is 60 m.